Why does CHOICE review health insurance?

 How much money can I save using CHOICE to compare health insurance?

-We've crunched the numbers, and found some of you could save up to as much as $1400 a year* in health insurance premiums by switching to a better policy.
-And we're certain most of you will find a better-value health policy by comparing health insurance with CHOICE.
+We've crunched the numbers, and found a family in NSW could save up to $2170* a year in health insurance premiums by switching to a better policy.
+And we're certain most of you will find a better value health policy by comparing health insurance with CHOICE.

 With CHOICE membership costing just $23.95 for three months, which includes not just the health insurance comparison but access to over 5000 product and service reviews by our experts, we think you're bound to come out ahead.